Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Remaining time will be spent to develop either of item no. 3, 4, 6.
 I will most likely leave item no. 4 for later though.
 [TO BE CONTINUED]

 #### Plan for the week #2(24-28 June):
-- Try out the packaging system with more complicated packages to make sure that it works.
+- Try out the packaging system with more complicated packages to make sure that the packaging system can work.

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.